kalanzun/lenlab_mspm0/notes/protocol.md

 Otherwise, Lenlab displays an error message, a hint for solving it (connect Launchpad, flash firmware image) and a retry button.

 The BSL ignores the Lenlab welcome message and still operates for programming.
+TODO: It does not ignore it and hangs.
 If there was no reply to the welcome message, the programmer may start programming, switch the baudrate, and send the BSL welcome message.
 After resetting the microcontroller, the programmer resets the communication and Lenlab probes anew.